ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 |Epic|Always Tier1|Always Dedicated|Always E980|
 {: caption="Table 2.
 Configuration difference of a non-Epic and an Epic workload" caption-side="bottom"}

+The epic VMs are not pinned by default that you can use internally for non production usage.
+You must consider pinning the production epic VMs to avoid performance issues.
+{:note}

 You get to choose to configure for epic only when you select AIX as your operating system.
 The other combinations that get selected by default are as follows:

 1. Epic supports AIX 7.2 and later.
 You cannot choose AIX 7.1.